 To make your own sweet and sour sauce for beans, combine ¼ cup of maple syrup, ¼ cup of ketchup, and 1 teaspoon of Dijon mustard.
 To deepen the flavor, add half an onion that’s been chopped and sautéed in oil until tender.
 You can also add 4 slices of cooked chopped bacon, 4 ounces of chopped ham, or a few sliced frankfurters.

 This will make enough sauce to dress two 16-ounce cans of beans.
 To meld the flavors, combine the sauce and drained beans in an ovenproof dish, cover the mixture with a lid, and bake it at 325°F for 2 to 3 hours.

 If you prefer, you can gently simmer the beans for 30 minutes on your stovetop or cook them for several hours in a slow-cooker.

-When you want an even speedier way to satisfy a bacon-bean craving, reach for BUSH’S® Maple & Cured Bacon Baked Beans.
-With a sweet and sour flavor profile, this combo of navy beans and cured bacon has just the right touch of maple syrup.
+When you want an even speedier way to satisfy a bacon-bean craving, look for brands that have a maple and bacon flavor.
+With a sweet and sour flavor profile, the combo of beans and cured meat has just the right touch of maple syrup.

 Even the most enthusiastic and talented chef needs a night off sometimes.
 When that’s the case, go for beans that are already seasoned.
-BUSH’S® Beans has a jaw-dropping variety of seasoned beans that are ready to eat — from savory to Latin-inspired to chili beans.
+Health food stores usually have a jaw-dropping variety of seasoned beans that are ready to eat — from savory to Latin-inspired to chili beans.

 You’ll be looking for seconds before you know it.